balena-os/leviathan/documentation/quickstart-qemu.md

 };
 ```

+You should at least provide **balenaApiKey** and **organization** (or user).
+You can either modify the file above or provide values using environment variables.
 To provide values of environment variables easily, you can create a `.env` file in the root of the leviathan directory.
 Use the format below as boilerplate.
 No need to do this for this test run.

 ```
 WORKSPACE=./workspace